gvolpe/shopping-cart-haskell/README.md

 There are some features I don't plan to implement due to lack of time and motivation.

-#### JWT Authentication

-If you want to get it done, here's some nice [documentation](https://docs.servant.dev/en/stable/cookbook/jwt-and-basic-auth/JWTAndBasicAuth.html) on how to get started.
+- JWT Authentication: if you want to get it done, here's some nice [documentation](https://docs.servant.dev/en/stable/cookbook/jwt-and-basic-auth/JWTAndBasicAuth.html) on how to get started.

-#### Configuration

-I recommend using [Dhall](https://dhall-lang.org/).
+- Configuration: I recommend using [Dhall](https://dhall-lang.org/).
 You can have a look at how it's done [here](https://github.com/gvolpe/musikell).

-#### Tests

-The machinery is in place but it's a ton of work to write tests.
+- Tests: the machinery is in place but it's a ton of work to write tests.
 I'll leave that for another day :)